-I study the formation of social status, the role of culture and cultural hierarchies in legitimating social dominance and inequality, processes of valuation that shape the perceived worth of things and individuals, and the relational origins of creativity.
+I study the formation of social status, the role of cultural hierarchies in legitimating social dominance and inequality, processes of valuation that shape the perceived worth of things and individuals, and the relational origins of creativity.
 I am generally interested in status-based approaches to the study of inequality.

 Market Chains: Consecration and Creativity in the Market for Modern Art.
 Book manuscript under contract, Princeton University Press.